Core Concepts

 # Tests

-Tests on Virtuoso take the form of journeys, representing an end-to-end journey that can be taken by a user on the application.
+Tests in Virtuoso take the form of journeys, representing an end-to-end journey that can be executed by a user on the application.
+They are created using natural language, offering an incredibly intuitive test creation experience.

 For each goal and at each version in its history, the tests are structured as follows: